Move your career with a postgrad degree in health

 The Australian health sector needs more leaders with top knowledge and insights.
-To help advance the country’s health system, there is a focus on areas such as public health, health administration, health economics and digital health.
+To help advance the country’s health system, there is a focus on areas such as public health, health administration and digital health.

 Why study a postgrad in health?